airbytehq/airbyte/docs/tutorials/transformation-and-normalization/transformations-with-dbt.md

 This tutorial will describe how to integrate SQL based transformations with Airbyte syncs using specialized transformation tool: DBT.

 This tutorial is the second part of the previous tutorial [Connecting EL with T using SQL](transformations-with-sql.md).
+Next, we'll wrap-up with a third part on submitting transformations back in Airbyte: [connecting EL with T in Airbyte](transformations-with-airbyte.md).

 (Example outputs are updated with Airbyte version 0.23.0-alpha from May 2021)